 As a marketer, you want to make sure to speak to your audience in their own language.
 When writing to engineers, you need to be aware of the Marketing trends that promise to affect their industry.
-In this post, we will explore the answer to the last question: what marketing strategies are engineers more likely to respond to in 2018.
+In this post, we will explore the answer to the last question: what marketing strategies are engineers more likely to respond to.

-Based on what worked well in 2017 and on what we observed in the first month of this year, we are betting our chips on these three tendencies:
+Based on what worked well in previous year and on what we observed in the first month of this year, we are betting our chips on these three tendencies:

 - Inbound marketing completely replacing outbound

 - Heavy use of visual content on different platforms

 - Introduction of 3D animations to demonstrate products

 While the use of inbound marketing and visual content probably come as no surprise to the attentive marketer, 3D animations are just starting to make their way into product marketing.